-We apply our framework to understand how U.S. actors fund of an emergent force within the international arena: transnational anti-LGBTQ+ networks.
+We apply our framework to understand how U.S. actors fund of a rising force within the international arena: transnational anti-LGBTQ+ networks.
 We do so for two reasons.
 First, recent scholarship demonstrates that the deinstitutionalization and weakening of liberal norms like multiculturalism and democracy stems from increased transnational coordination of illiberal actors (Godwin and Trischler 2021; Tsourapas 2021; Velasco forthcoming).
 Plus, debates over LGBTQ+ rights and the broader category of gender justice symbolically demarcate the forefront of these endeavors (Goetz 2021; Grzebalska, Kovats, Peto 2017; Velasco 2022); thus, studying this case can illuminate the financing of (il)liberal contentions transforming the international arena.
 Second, many argue that U.S. actors are the primary sources of funding within transnational anti-LGBTQ+ networks and that this represents an intentional shift toward the international arena due to changes within political opportunities within the U.S. (Goetz 2021; Sanders 2018; Staples 2019).
-Namely, as LGBTQ+ rights were achieved, especially marriage equality, opponents sought opportunities elsewhere.
+Namely, as LGBTQ+ rights were advanced, especially marriage equality, opponents sought opportunities elsewhere.
 Ugandan LGBTQ+ activist Frank Mugisha succinctly explains the perspective: “[T]hey have lost support in their home country.
 Now they are looking for countries where they can dump their ideologies.”
 Although a common argument, evidentiary support for this causal pathway is thin.
 Studies either rely on subjective interpretations, like the one given by Mr. Mugisha, or descriptive reports of just a few organizations (openDemocracy 2020; European Parliamentary Forum 2022).
 Therefore, this study offers an important contribution by asking: do advancements in LGBTQ+ rights in the U.S. directly cause U.S.-based anti-LGBTQ+ organizations to redirect financial resources internationally?

 We address our research question by pairing computational research designs with a novel, underutilized source of data: U.S. nonprofit tax returns.
 In 2008, the Internal Revenue Service started requiring U.S. nonprofits with gross receipts of over $200,000 to disclose the amount, destination, and purpose of foreign expenditures on their annual tax forms.
 It took until 2016, though, for the IRS to make these data electronically available at scale.
 These data now fully cover tax years 2013-2019 for hundreds of thousands of nonprofits.
 Consequently, these administrative data can unlock new empirical insights into our core research question and additional questions regarding foreign spending by this sector.
 After developing relevant computational tools to collect these data, we then implement the following three-part investigation.
 First, we determine our relevant sample of “anti-LGBTQ+” nonprofits based on network affiliations.
 Second, we provide a descriptive understanding of how foreign expenditures have changed from 2013 through 2019.
 Third, we test whether changes in foreign expenditures can be directly attributable to state and federal legalizations of same-sex marriage – a policy with significant symbolic resonance that shaped perceptions of anti-LGBTQ+ efforts being “lost” in the U.S. during this period.